mjblog/fake_static/README.md

 After then, go back to your dir, and run your build as usual.

 ## Todo
-1 try to eliminate the __WRAP_LD_PATH (guess the path from wrap_execve.so) 2 try to eliminate duplicate shared libs in .fakestatic (using a sperated script)
+1 try to eliminate duplicate shared libs in .fakestatic (using a sperated script)